-- 1) LTAD is guiding all aspects of Cross Country BC's athlete development programming at the provincial and club levels. - a) Physical literacy considerations are generally understood and reflected in -- division and club programming. - b) Athlete development benchmarks, as defined by Nordiq Canada's Athlete Development Matrix, are generally accepted and being used. - c) Growth, maturation and trainability considerations are generally understood -and reflected in division and club programming. - d) Gender specific considerations are being implemented as appropriate. - e) Nordiq Canada's LTAD-aligned Competition Model continues to be reflected in competition programming for all stages of athlete development from FUNdamentals to Training to Compete. - 2) Skill Development Program (SDP) the quality and effectiveness of programming for the Active Start, FUNdamentals and Learning to Train stages improves. - a) Bunnyrabbits and Jackrabbits (Active Start and Fundamentals stages of LTAD) 2500 participants with programs operating at standards that are in accordance with Nordiq Canada's athlete development guidelines for these stages of development (up from 2256 in 2021/22).
+- 1) LTAD is guiding all aspects of Cross Country BC's athlete development programming at the provincial and club levels. - a) Physical literacy considerations are generally understood and reflected in division and club programming. - b) Athlete development benchmarks, as defined by CCC's Athlete Development Matrix, are generally accepted and being used. - c) Growth, maturation and trainability considerations are generally understood and reflected in division and club programming. - d) Gender specific considerations are being implemented as appropriate. - e) Cross Country Canada's LTAD-aligned Competition Model continues to be reflected in competition programming for all stages of athlete development from FUNdamentals to Training to Compete. - 2) CCC Skill Development Programs the quality and effectiveness of programming for the Active Start, FUNdamentals and Learning to Train stages improves. - a) Bunnyrabbits and Jackrabbits (Active Start and Fundamentals stages of LTAD) 2200 participants with programs operating at standards that are in accordance with CCC's athlete development guidelines for these stages of development. - b) Track Attack (Learning to Train stage of LTAD) 800 participants with programs operating at standards that are in accordance with CCC's athlete development guidelines for this stage of development. - c) Four clubs offer skill development programs to children with a disability; the participation number increases to 30. - 3) Club junior racing programs the number of clubs with junior racing programs increases and their programming becomes more effective. - a) Provincial coaches fulfill the role of 'coach of coaches' to encourage a broader base of successful club racing programs.

-- b) Track Attack (Learning to Train stage of LTAD) 1000 participants with programs operating at standards that are in accordance with Nordiq Canada's athlete development guidelines for this stage of development (up from 706 in 2021/22). - c) Six clubs offer skill development programs to children with a disability; the participation number increases to 20. - 3) Club junior racing programs the number of clubs with junior racing programs increases and their programming becomes more effective. - a) CCBC provincial coaches fulfill the role of 'coach of coaches' to encourage a broader base of successful club racing programs. - b) The number of clubs with year-round junior racing programs increases to 25 (up from 22 in 2021-22). - c) The number of clubs that send athletes to the National Championships is 21 (up from 18 in 2022). - d) The number of clubs offering year round racing programs to post-secondary athletes competing in the CCUNC events at the National Championships increases to six (up from four in 2022). - e) Four clubs offer racing programs for athletes with a disability (Learning to Train and Training to Train stages); a minimum of 10 athletes participate annually. - f) A minimum of 20 Program Coordinator staff are working in the Cross Country BC system (minimum compensation \$6,000). - 4) Teck Skier Development Program program participation increases and the standard/quality of delivery improves in all four regions (Okanagan, Kootenay, Coast and Northern Zones). - a) All five regions/sub-regions host both Teck Regional Fall Dryland Camps and Teck Regional Snow Camps with a focus on athletes eight to 16 years of age. - b) All Teck Regional Camps have a minimum of one 'trained' CCI Advanced or higher level coach for every 10 athletes in attendance. - c) All Teck Regional Camps achieve the delivery standards outlined in the NCCP Learning to Train (for L2T athletes) and Training to Train (for T2T athletes) Reference Materials. - d) Teck Regional Camp participation numbers increase to 850 (up from 663 2022). - e) Teck Regional Cup races for skiers of all ages are held in all four regions, with a minimum of four races in each series. - f) All Teck Regional Cup races achieve the delivery standards outlined in the Teck Regional Cup Technical Guidelines.
+- b) The number of clubs with year-round junior racing programs increases to 24 (up from 20 in 2017-18). - c) The number of clubs that send athletes to the National Championships is 16 (up from 14 in 2018). - d) The number of clubs offering year round racing programs to post-secondary athletes competing in the CCUNC events at the National Championships increases to six (up from three in 2018). - e) Four clubs offer racing programs for athletes with a disability (Learning to Train and Training to Train stages); a minimum of 10 athletes participate annually. - f) A minimum of 15 Program Coordinator staff are working in the Cross Country BC system (minimum compensation \$6,000). - 4) Teck Skier Development Program program participation increases and the standard/quality of delivery improves in all four regions (Okanagan, Kootenay, Coast and Northern Zones). - a) All five regions/sub-regions host both Teck Regional Fall Dryland Camps and Teck Regional Snow Camps with a focus on athletes eight to 16 years of age. - b) All Teck Regional Camps have a minimum of one 'trained' CCI Advanced or higher level coach for every 10 athletes in attendance. - c) All Teck Regional Camps achieve the delivery standards outlined in the NCCP Learning to Train (for L2T athletes) and Training to Train (for T2T athletes) Reference Materials. - d) Teck Regional Camp participation numbers increase to 800 (up from 600 in 2017). - e) Teck Regional Cup races for skiers of all ages are held in all four regions, with a minimum of four races in each series. - f) All Teck Regional Cup races achieve the delivery standards outlined in the Teck Regional Cup Technical Guidelines. - g) Teck Regional Cup Series participation numbers increase to 2800 (up from 2300 in 2017/18). - 2.
+Increase number of children participating in competitive skiing activities to significantly increase the number of athletes in the high performance pathway.